 The world of business and technology is ever-changing.
-A recent infotech report indicates that businesses are aware of this ongoing change, with 47% saying that they anticipate many long-term changes to their business as the pandemic continues.
+A recent infotech report indicates that businesses are aware of this ongoing change.
+Nearly half (47%) of those surveyed anticipate many long-term changes to their business as a result of the Covid-19 pandemic.

-Digital solutions are at the forefront of these industry developments; according to the same report, companies are creating digital or digitally enhanced products at a 20% faster rate than before the pandemic.
+Digital solutions are at the forefront of these industry developments.
+The same report shows that companies are creating digital products at a 20% faster rate than before the pandemic.

 Organisations need to adapt to these developments.
 They need to find effective digital solutions, whilst being prepared for the unexpected hurdles that may arise.
 In a word; they need to be agile.

-A successful digital transformation is achieved through company buy-in at all levels and organisations who can accommodate this growth mindset right from the start are more likely to see the benefits of this transformation in the long-term.
+A successful digital transformation is achieved through company buy-in at all levels.
+Organisations who can accommodate this growth mindset from the start of their digital transformation are likely to see long-term benefits.
 Similarly, organisations that operate within an agile framework are able to react quickly when changes occur around them.

 This article covers 4 of the fundamentals that are required for businesses to be agile and succeed in their digital transformation.

 Knowing the destination is crucial in figuring out how to proceed.
 Set larger goals that will inform objectives for each project and sprint that takes place throughout the transformation.
-As sprints take place, teams will gain a clear understanding of what they must accomplish within a particular time frame and work to these scheduled dates.
+As sprints take place, teams will gain a clear understanding of what they must accomplish within a particular time frame.

 Be sure employees understand the role they play, as well as have the knowledge and skills to meet goals.

-This ability to focus on both short- and long-term goals is a key skill for ensuring consistency along your digital transformation projects.
-A recent survey by Deloitte shows that a lack of vision or direction is a key hindrance to carrying out digital transformation, with nearly half of respondents (49%) attesting that a lack of “defined vision” has challenged their digital transformation plans.
+This ability to focus on short-term and long-term goals is key for consistency in digital transformation projects.
+A recent survey by Deloitte shows that a lack of vision or direction can hinder digital transformation projects.
+Nearly half of respondents (49%) say that a lack of “defined vision” has challenged their digital transformation plans.

-Recognising how smaller tasks feed into the larger objectives for the project will give you the ammunition for motivating teams, where you can emphasise the importance of each task and sprint as it happens.
-The foundation for this vision should be an agile mindset that also recognises the inevitable alterations and adjustments that will take place during the digital transformation process.
+Businesses should recognise how smaller tasks feed into the larger objectives of your business plans.
+This will allow you to motivate teams by emphasising the importance of each task and sprint as it happens.
+However, an agile mindset should still recognise the inevitable alterations and adjustments that will take place during a digital transformation.

-A key tenet of agile organisations is how they foster collaboration; creating networks of trust and form meaningful connections.
+Collaboration is a core principle of the agile manifesto.
+This principle is about creating networks of trust and forming meaningful connections in your industry.
 This includes everyone from employees and c-suite executives to software providers and digital transformation partners.
 Collaboration should be a two-way process, with both sides listening to the concerns and motivations of one another.

-Collaboration needs to take place throughout at all levels of an organisation, with an emphasis on its importance to teams and upward.
-For example, promoting regular communication within teams and between employees and clients will ensure that relationships are continually developed.
+Collaboration needs to take place throughout at all levels of an organisation.
+It is a principle that should be emphasised to all employees.
+For example, promoting regular communication within teams and between team members and clients will ensure that relationships are strengthened.

-Organisations should also seek out the appropriate tools to facilitate collaboration, so that teams can work together seamlessly regardless of whether they are working remotely or in the office.
-Last year Gartner estimated that the number of employees who are using collaboration tools has increased by 44% since before the pandemic, which only highlights the importance of these tools to an increasingly hybrid workforce.
+Organisations should also seek out the appropriate tools to facilitate collaboration.
+With the right tools, teams can work together seamlessly regardless of their work location.
+Employees using collaboration tools has increased by 44% since before the pandemic, according to Gartner.
+This finding highlights the importance of these tools to today’s hybrid workforce.